Craig-Venables/Pandas_test/README.md

 pip install imageio
 Read me provided by tabine

-to add
+# Todo

+- add neils resistance calc of -0.1v-0.1v
+- Graphs
+    - add graphs of everything sclc,etc... add this too the folder, include relative change etc...
+    - add grahs to show the change in on off ratio for each device (this can be done in the currated data section)
+    - give the resistance values on the graphs, include iv and log iv with others around them with information
+    - MAKE THE GRAPHS in the analysis (if plot graphs) be one function that changes for # sweeps to prevent doub ling of the code
+    - fix the plotting graph py file to make more sense
+    - GRIDSPEC!!
+    -
+- fix on off ratio calculator and areas
+- It handels all the informatin slightly wrong in the main loop ie shows all devices ecept for one, check this.
-gives you gui too choose which graphs too add ontop of one another for comparison
+- gives you gui too choose which graphs too add ontop of one another for comparison
+---
 ### Important

 Make sure that all files are text files you can easily do this using power rename and